Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/10code_audience.md

 When I talk about my job to people who aren't software engineers (which is almost everyone), they often assume that the hardest part of software engineering is writing code.
 I understand why they think that; writing code is indeed a significant barrier to entry in this profession.
 To explain, I use an analogy: it's like being an author of a novel.
-Being able to read and write is essential, but he best novelists don't necessarily win spelling bees.
+Being able to read and write is essential, but the best novelists don't necessarily win spelling bees.
 The words are just the medium used to create stories, characters, and ideas.

 To explain this further (without an analogy), I think it's helpful to talk about who we are writing code for.